ItinerantUniverse/blog/_posts/2025-03-16-setting-the-temperature.md

 https://astronomy.stackexchange.com/questions/10113/how-to-calculate-the-expected-surface-temperature-of-a-planet

 The answer to the question mentions 'radiative equilibrium temperature' (aka Planetary Equilibrium Temperature), which is the average temperature a planet would be at if you consider it a black body radiator with no greenhouse effect caused by the atmosphere.
+So this is kind of my introduction to global weather.

-This formula in particular became my first point of reference:
+This formula in particular is a good start:

 ![image](https://github.com/user-attachments/assets/aff2c930-e189-4387-ba5f-bff79ddf8499)

-It mentions using the luminosity in Watts, the distance from the star in meters, the Stefan-Boltzmann constant, which is some handy thing you can read about here but I'm not going to worry myself too much with the details, and the albedo of the planet.
+It mentions using the luminosity in Watts (L), the distance from the star in meters (d), the Stefan-Boltzmann constant (that's the Greek symbol sigma, you can read more about what it is here), and the albedo of the planet (a).

 Therefore my two initial thoughts were, how do I get the luminosity of the star, and what is the albedo (other 3D programming-speak for the color of a thing).

-Now, I initially thought I'd just get the luminosity of our Sun and worry about how I calculate the luminosity of other stars later, but that seemed a bit like cheating, and I wondered how to calculate the luminosity.
-It turns out this can be calculated by knowing the temperature of the star, and there is a direct relationship between the mass of the star and it's temperature...
+#### Luminosity

-Which seems pretty obvious now I think of it - basically the bigger the star, the brighter it is.
+It turns out this can be calculated by knowing the temperature of the star, and there is a direct relationship between the mass of the star and it's temperature... which all seems pretty obvious now I think of it - basically the bigger the star, the brighter it is.
 This is great for my procedurally-generated universe, because I can just randomly determine the size of the star and I'll automatically know how bright it is and the color of the light it radiates.

 Looking to this page: